4lgn/dotfiles/README.md

 ### Vim setup

-Open vim and execute `:PlugInstall`
+Simply open vim and it should automatically install everything the first time.
+If something is wrong, or nothing seemed to have been installed, run `:PlugInstall` from within vim.

 ### Firefox setup